 Some firms prefer to keep their relations with foreign start-ups at arm’s length.
 They fly to another country, pick a start-up in an industry they know with a management team they know and trust, wire funds and come home.
 Other firms prefer to open their own offices in a foreign country.
 This strategy may be particularly well suited to firms that are more confident with native language speakers and staff who have significant experience with the local culture, laws, rules and procedures.
 U.S. venture firms have had some success partnering with each other to form new firms focused on foreign countries.
 Others have worked to affiliate themselves with local investors.
 Both strategies work well if the U.S. firm is a competent fundraiser and can help the local firm connect with U.S.-based limited partners.
 Other venture capitalists would rather get into the foreign market faster and simply buy a successful foreign investment firm.

 The number of start-ups financed and the total dollars financed in a given country might be the best indicator of its ability to sustain further investment.
 Exhibit 8.1 shows which countries have had the most active venture capital industries during the past decade.
-Of course each country or region has advantages and disadvantages, some of which have opened opportunities while others have made development more difficult.
+Of course, each country or region has advantages and disadvantages, some of which have opened opportunities while others have made development more difficult.
 We’ll consider several of the areas of greatest interest.
 We believe that some countries will eventually catch up to the United States, but start up formation and venture capital financing is one of the few areas in business that the United States will continue to lead for the foreseeable future.
 In fact, we believe that the U.S. will maintain that lead for at least another generation (20-30 years or more), probably much longer.
-You may want to consider looking at Salesforce if you’re interested in starting a business, as they provide a great in site into digital transformation for when you promote your company as well as improve the overall experience for customers.
+You may want to consider looking at Salesforce if you’re interested in starting a business, as they provide a great insight into digital transformation for when you promote your company as well as improve the overall experience for customers.
+However, some people prefer to use HubSpot as it comes in a little cheaper.
+You can compare the two here – HubSpost vs Salesforce.
+Both are highly-rated and effective, so it really depends on personal preference and your business needs.
 You could also take a look at blogfluidui.com as they offer insight on the design of your new start up company, as well as offering you access to free invoice templates for the financial side of the business.

 China has the biggest venture capital industry outside the U.S. To compare the two, in 2011 U.S. venture capitalists invested $26.5 billion in all deals.
 Out of that total, they funded 967 Internet deals with $6.7 billion.
 By comparison, in 2011 Chinese VC’s invested $13 billion in all deals.
 Out of that total, they funded 268 Internet deals with $3.2 billion.
 About 1/3 of all China’s VC investment is made in Beijing and the majority of those investments are in the Technology, Media and Telecommunications (TMT) sector.
 As vibrant as the China venture business has been, 2012 was a different story.
 VC’s pulled back and only invested $3.7 billion in 202 deals, funding only 43 IT deals with $563 million.